microsoft/Federal-Business-Applications/whitepapers/power-bi-embedding-gcc/README.md

 ![App Registration Page](./images/AOD6.png)

-3. Click on the App you created in the previous step. and then click the link labled "Create Service Principal"
+3. Click on the App you created in the previous step. and then click the link labeled "Create Service Principal"
 ![App Registration page with App Registrations and Owned applications options identified with orange rectangles.](./images/AOD7.png)

 4. At this point, you have registered the Azure App and set up an associated Service Principal.
 However, note that the app service principal is not yet enabled to be used in the agency's tenant.